 You should review your policy at least once a year to ensure you’re getting the most from your benefits, especially if your health needs change.

-Make sure to understand the costs associated with your plan, like your premiumA premium is a fee you pay to your insurance company for a health plan coverage.
-This is usually a monthly cost. and deductibleA deductible is the amount you pay out of pocket before your insurance company covers its portion of your medical bills.
+Make sure to understand the costs associated with your plan, like your premiumA premium is a fee you pay to your insurance company for health plan coverage.
+This is usually a monthly cost. and deductibleA deductible is an amount you pay out of pocket before your insurance company covers its portion of your medical bills.
 For example: If your deductible is $1,000, your insurance company will not cover any costs until you pay the first $1,000 yourself. — and how they affect your coverage.